rluiten/elm-text-search/README.md

 This is a full text indexing engine inspired by lunr.js and written in Elm language.
 See http://lunrjs.com/ for lunr.js

-This version works but can not save or load indexes yet.
-So it may not be of much value yet.
+While Lunerlm has a good selection of tests this library is not battle tested and may contain some performance issues that need addressing still.

-Several packages were created for this project to use as follows
+Several packages were created for this project and published seperately for this package to depend on.

 * trie
  * http://package.elm-lang.org/packages/rluiten/trie/latest